-The future land use map uses these same categories and adds mixed-use and a hamlet concept.
+The future land use map uses these same categories and adds mixed-use and hamlets.
 Proposed roadway connections are also shown on the map.
 Each land use is described in greater depth starting on page 58, but a high level overview is provided here.